How to Treat the Symptoms of Plantar Fasciitis with Acupuncture, Active Release Techniques (ART), and Traditional Chinese Medicine (TCM)

 Plantar fasciitis is one of the most common orthopedic issues.
 Too much pressure on your feet may lead to inflammation, causing pain and stiffness.
 Most people with plantar fasciitis pain often recover within several months with self-care measures, including resting, icing the painful parts, and stretching.

 Long-term improvements can be accomplished by a holistic approach consisting of acupuncture for plantar fasciitis, herbs, and alternative treatments.
 These therapies may relieve heel pain and improve the patient’s ability to walk and stand more comfortably.
 When used together, alternative remedies for plantar fasciitis deliver noticeable results, ensuring a seamless foot function that allows you to perform your daily activities without pain or discomfort.

-Does Acupuncture Help Plantar Fasciitis?
-At Makari Wellness, Yes
+Does Acupuncture Help Plantar Fasciitis Symptoms?
+At Makari Wellness, Yes!

 Mike Woodworth from Makari Wellness has found a valuable connection between acupuncture and plantar fasciitis.
 His acupuncture treatments will bring instant pain relief to patients with plantar fasciitis while improving their foot function and the ability to stand and walk properly.

 Mike’s alternative treatment for plantar fasciitis is entirely based on a holistic approach, which strengthens the person’s overall health while relieving pain, stiffness, and reduced foot mobility due to injuries or too much pressure.

 Plantar fasciitis is inflammation of the plantar fascia (a thick band of tissue) located at the bottom of your foot.
 This orthopedic complaint often causes stabbing pain and heel stiffness, preventing you from walking or standing comfortably.